TheCatster/TheCatster/README.md

 I'm a student in mechatronics and embedded engineering, but appreciate all forms of computer good-ness.

 - Co-founder of mneme, the self-hosted cross-platform journal app
+- Developer of White Hat Cat, specializing in large-scale Discord bots
 - Currently working on PassCLI and mneme
 - Currently improving C++ skills